Read about our active Clinical Innovation Adoption projects here >

 - assessing the strategic priorities and clinical needs of the population

 - identifying the best innovations that address the priorities

-- redesigning clinical pathways to integrate innovations at all relevant points and increase quality of care and cost efficiency
+- integrating innovations at all relevant points and increasing quality of care and cost efficiency

-- working closely with the Oxford AHSN Wealth Creation programme to develop meaningful engagement with industry and gain a shared understanding of how to successfully innovate within the NHS
+- working closely with the Oxford AHSN Strategic and Industry Partnerships programme to develop meaningful engagement with industry and gain a shared understanding of how to successfully innovate within the NHS

 How do we support partners?